ligantx/raspberry-pi/install-HA-OS_in_proxmox-rpi-4.md

 You can do everything from ssh but its easier to use a keyboard/mouse/display connected to the rpi.

+# Restore from promox backup

+* The promox backups are stored in `/var/lib/vz/dump`.
+Copy the file there somewhere safe.
+* Install Raspberry Pi OS 64bit and install promox.
+* Copy the backup files in `/var/lib/vz/dump` again.
+From Promox UI go to Datacenter, Rapsberry (the name of your node), local (your storage) and Backups, where you will see your saved backup.

 # Install Pimox and create VM
 * as sudo install pimox with the info [here](https://github.com/pimox/pimox7) (automatic installer worked fine).
 Do not change `/etc/dhcpcd.conf` file.
 During installation insert the ip raspberry pi has already.
 * if everything is fine you can enter Pimox with `your_raspberry_pi_ip_address:8006` (login_user: root, password: your password)